Icon CheckLast updated: February 27, 2023

 Whether or not car insurance is cheaper when you pay upfront depends on your insurance company.
 Many insurers, including Allstate, Direct Auto, and National General, offer discounts when you pay your full premium upfront rather than in individual monthly payments.

-Why do car insurance companies require down payments?
+Why do some car insurance companies require a down payment?

-Car insurance companies require down payments as a way of reducing their own risk.
+A car insurance company may require a down payment as a way of reducing its own risk.
 If companies offered car insurance without requiring you to pay anything upfront, they would run the risk of having to pay out a claim without you ever paying any premiums.

 Can I pay half my car insurance upfront?